 Towards the end of 2008 the DTA and Co-operatives UK came together to establish the Community Shares programme, an action research partnership funded by the Cabinet Office and the Department of Communities and Local Government (DCLG).
 The programme ran from 2009 to 2011.
 Over 70 societies registered during this period have now successfully completed a community share offer.

 The Community Shares Unit (CSU) was launched in October 2012.
-It continues as a joint initiative between Locality and Co-operatives UK, with funding from DCLG.
+It continues as a joint initiative between Locality and Co-operatives UK.
 Its overriding objective is to grow a sustainable market for, and the long term success of the use of community shares to raise equity finance and participation, with due process and protection for investors, in a range of community and co-operative enterprises.